amulet032/UrbanAccessibilityAnalysis/README.md

 - **Central Christchurch → higher service accessibility**
 - **Peripheral areas → reduced accessibility**

-This pattern reflects the concentration of services in the central urban area and the lower service density in outer suburbs.
+This pattern reflects the concentration of services in the central urban area and lower service density in outer suburban areas.